 I’d love to have you check out the Procreate tutorials and projects here, or my playlist on Youtube!

 If you’re a crafter who hasn’t tried Procreate yet, this is a GREAT (and simple) alternative to using pro-graphic design programs, like Adobe Illustrator, to create your own designs.
 AND it’s ONLY a one-time cost of $9.99.
 It is, however, currently only available for the iPad, iPad Pro, or iPhone.
+Personally, I LOVE making stickers in Procreate and cutting them with my Cricut Maker.

 Wondering Which iPad to Get for Procreate?